 Undergarments: Students must wear appropriate undergarments at all times.
-Undergarments must NOT be visible, including underneath clothing.
+Undergarments must NOT be visible.
+Pajamas are not allowed.

-Headwear: Hats, caps, bandanas, skull caps, do-rags, hoods or any other head covering may not be worn at any time while on campus, whether inside or out.
+Headwear: Hats, caps, bandanas, skull caps, do-rags, hoods, or any other head covering may not be worn at any time while on campus, whether inside or out, and may be confiscated and returned at the end of the day.
 Hoodless sweatshirts or fleeces are encouraged.
 Waltrip fleeces in school colors are available at the Waltrip Student Store.